EndPointCorp/end-point-blog/2025/12/execution_context_to_improve_logging.md

 ```text
 DEBUG -- : SQL: /* user_id:1001, order_id:998842 */ SELECT "orders".* FROM "orders" WHERE "orders"."user_id" = $1 LIMIT $2  [["user_id", 1001], ["LIMIT", 1]]
 ```

+The SQL notification subscriber will fire on every database query which in production could introduce noticeable overhead.
+Consider wrapping this functionality in a `Rails.env.development?` check or using feature flags to control its activation.
+Be mindful of this trade-off when adding context to high-volume SQL logging.

 ### A Stitch in Time Saves Nine
 ActiveSupport::ExecutionContext is a robust solution to a common problem in modern, event-driven Rails applications.
 It provides a clean, built-in mechanism for propagating context, which leads to more debuggable and observable systems.